harshitag7/text-magic/README.md

 # text-magic
-This is a simple text analysis tool.
+This is a simple text analysis tool which modifies the text.